 - Memory.
-Memory loss may occur, thus making it difficult to remember important information.
+Memory loss may occur, thus making it difficult to remember important information or events.

 - Socialization.
 Struggling to comprehend what the other individual is saying or joking about.
-They may also have a hard time understanding someone’s body language.
+They may also have a hard time understanding a person’s body language.

 - Organization.
 The victim may be unable to organize a proper thought process.
-This will make it difficult for them to make plans.
+This will make it difficult for them to make or schedule plans.

 - Orientation.
 The victim may suffer from forgetfulness, especially with important dates.
 This includes family names, birthdays, or holidays.

 - Reasoning or problem-solving.
 Incapable of identifying a problem and finding a way to solve it.